1996 Honda Civic Car Stereo Wiring Guide

 Right Subwoofer Negative Wire (-) N/A

-1996 Honda Civic Speaker Sizes and Location
+1996 Honda Civic Speaker Sizes and Locations

-Application Speaker Size and Location
+Application Speaker Size/Location

-Front Center Speaker Size N/A
+Dash Center Speaker Size N/A

-Front Center Speaker Depth N/A
+Dash Center Speaker Depth N/A

-Front Center Speaker Location N/A
+Dash Center Speaker Location N/A

 Front Tweeter Size N/A